When the Smoke Clears: Sixty 6, Sixty 1

 When the Smoke Clears: Sixty 6, Sixty 1 is the fourth studio album by American hip-hop group Three 6 Mafia.
-The album was released on June 13, 2000, by SRC Records, Loud Records, RED Distribution, and DJ Paul and Juicy J's Hypnotize Minds.
+The album was released on June 13, 2000, by RED Distribution, SRC Records, Loud Records, and DJ Paul and Juicy J's Hypnotize Minds.
 The album bolstered the group's popularity immensely, and contains some of Three 6 Mafia's most well known tracks, such as "Sippin' on Some Syrup", "Who Run It", and "I'm So Hi".
 The album was one of the last projects featuring all of the original group's members, as Gangsta Boo left after the Choices: The Album soundtrack, and Koopsta Knicca left after the album's release.
 The album title is a reference to the year 1999 being 6661 (Sixty 6, Sixty 1) inverted.

 Commercial performance

 The album peaked at number 6 on the Billboard 200.
 It was certified platinum by the RIAA (Recording Industry Association of America) for selling 1,000,000 copies on December 1, 2000.